 To start, remove the lids from both totes and put the lids aside for use later on.
 Then, on the larger tote, draw a circle large enough for a cat to fit through comfortably.
 You want to draw the circle in the center of one end of the tote.

-Place the smaller tote inside the larger tote.
-Use the hole in the larger tote as a stencil to draw a circle on the smaller tote.
-Remove the smaller tote from the larger tote and cut out the circle with the jig saw.
+Place the smaller tote inside the larger one.
+Use the hole you drew on the larger tote to make a stencil.
+Separate the smaller tote and draw the same-size circle on the smaller tote.

 How to make an outdoor cat shelter from two totes

 Now you will cut holes, add insulation, and replace the lids.
 Using a jigsaw or a box cutter, cut both holes, making sure that the holes of each tote line up together.
 Insert the insulation material in the space between the two totes, making sure the insulating material is tightly fitted.
 This will prevent cold air or moisture from getting into the outdoor cat shelter.
 Minimal air space is key; you want a small interior so the cat shelter occupants will stay warm.